 Hi, I am a Ph.D candidate in Economics at the University of Southern California.
 My research interests are macroeconomics, macro-finance and urban economics.
-I will be on the AY 2024-2025 job market.
+I will be joining the IMF in Fall 2025.

 Research